Advantages of log homes

 The materials that are required to build log cabins are ecologically and environmentally friendly.
 It requires less energy to build a log cabin then it does to build a standard home.
 It required less energy production to harvest wood than what is needed to manufacture other materials for building.
 With the construction of a log home, greenhouse gas emissions are reduced, being as about ten percent of all CO2 global emissions are brought about due to the production of concrete.
 The statistics state that with each production of a ton of concrete, there is also a ton of CO2 produced.
 Many companies dedicated to constructing log cabins make it their goal to invest in reforestation as well as consistently be on the lookout for ways in which green building practices can be improved.
 When you reside in a log cabin, your carbon footprint is minimised.

-Very interesting for lodging and other tourism activities
+Advantages of log homes for guest lodging and other tourism activities